 How Often Does Hoya Flower?

-Hoya is an evergreen perennial plant with over hundreds of varieties.
+Hoya is an evergreen perennial plant with around 600 species that bloom in many colors.

 Overview of Hoya Flower

 Generally, Hoya blooms are called ‘porcelain flowers’ due to their shine and waxy appearance.

 Upon closer look, the surface of the flowers is not waxy but has many thin hairs.